-The agencies now take joint and several liability as a given.
-"MMS considers all lessees, operators, and operating rights interest owners to be jointly and severally liable for all lease obligations."
+47. Interior now takes joint and several liability as a given.
+For example, in 2001 guidance, MMS noted that "[o]n each lease the MMS considers all lessees, operators, and operating rights interest owners to be jointly and severally liable for all lease obligations."
 MMS, Oil & Gas Leasing Proc.
 Guidelines, 2001 WL 36389222, at \17 (Oct.
 2001).
-And BSEE recently reaffirmed that a rule would not "diminish[] BSEE's authority to enforce joint and several liability" by clarifying that "[t]his rule does not undermine any aspect of the joint and several liability regime."
+And in April 2023, BSEE squarely rejected a commentor's argument that a new rule might "diminish[] BSEE's authority to enforce joint and several liability" by clarifying that "[t]his rule does not undermine any aspect of the joint and several liability regime."
 88 Fed.
-Reg. at 23,572-73.
+Reg.
+23569, 23,573 (Apr.
+18, 2023); see also id. ("Under existing and longstanding regulations, all parties that accrue decommissioning obligations hold those obligations jointly and severally until those obligations are met.").

-C. Without identifying clear statutory authority, federal agencies have adopted rules requiring financial assurance from Gulf developers.
+C. Without identifying clear statutory authority, federal agencies have previously adopted rules requiring financial assurance from Gulf developers.

-MMS and BOEM have issued regulations requiring Gulf operators and owners to provide financial assurance to Interior for decommissioning obligations.
+48. MMS and BOEM have issued regulations requiring Gulf operators and owners to provide financial assurance to Interior for decommissioning obligations.
 Those regulations generally require lessees to obtain financial assurance from third-party sureties who would guarantee the performance of the lessees' decommissioning obligations if the lessees defaulted.
 The regulations took account of joint and several liability, which drastically reduced the need for surety bonds.

-MMS established the modern supplemental bonding regime in 1993.
+49. MMS established the modern supplemental bonding regime in 1993.
 58 Fed.
 Reg.
 45,255.
 The 1993 regulation required an operator to obtain a \$50,000 surety bond before the issuance of a lease, a \$200,000 surety bond before starting exploratory activities, and a \$500,000 surety bond before starting development and production.
 Id. at 45,261-62.
 It also granted the Regional Director discretion to require additional security when he deems necessary based on case-by-case factors like financial ability, record of meeting obligations, and projected financial strength.
 Id.

-MMS explained it had to "balance" providing an "adequate level of protection in the event lessees default" against its statutory obligation to "encourag[e] the maximum economic recovery of natural gas and oil from Federal offshore leases."
+50. MMS explained it had to "balance" providing an "adequate level of protection in the event lessees default" against its statutory obligation to "encourag[e] the maximum economic recovery of natural gas and oil from Federal offshore leases."
 Id. at 45,256.
 It recognized "the costs and disincentives to additional production that higher surety bonds would impose."
 Id.
 Thus, MMS required bonds at a level that would not "hinder[] the capability of [OCS] lessees and operators to undertake OCS exploration and development operations" or place "an unnecessary burden on offshore lessees and operators."
 Id.